Restorative Engagement program

 Send us feedback

-As a participant in the RE program, you may raise your concerns, complaints, or feedback regarding your participation, such as:
+As a participant in the RE Program, you may raise your concerns, complaints, feedback or what you valued most regarding your participation, such as:

 When we receive complaints, we will attempt to resolve them at the lowest level possible, to support timeliness in resolution.
 If your concerns have not been resolved to your satisfaction, you have a right of review which means that your complaint can be escalated to the next level of authority for a review of the circumstances and a resolution.